Ear clogged — going deaf?

 Airplane ear is caused by a pressure imbalance in the ear that keeps the tympanic membrane (eardrum) from vibrating as it should, thus affecting your hearing and causing that clogged feeling.
 Normally, a small pathway called the Eustachian tube regulates the pressure balance and when you yawn, for instance, muscles in your jaw help the Eustachian tube expand, letting more air into the inner ear, and correcting the imbalance.
 Think of it as an equivalent to a nice deep breath during a particularly stressful exam.
 As we know, however, sometimes a deep breath isn't enough to ease the pressure.
 When this happens in the ear a vacuum is created, fluid may begin to accumulate, the eardrum may stretch, not vibrate correctly, or, worst case scenario, the ear drum or surrounding blood vessels may rupture.

 The more severe symptoms of airplane ear are often accompanied by pain or discomfort and require a health care provider's attention.
-Even though you may not be experiencing severe symptoms, in the same way that prolonged pressure from school can take its toll, continuing pressure in your ears, even without pain, are good reason to make an appointment.
-To consult a health care provider, Columbia students may contact Primary Care Medical Services by calling x4-2284 or make an appointment online via Open Communicator.
+Even though you may not be experiencing severe symptoms, in the same way that prolonged pressure from school can take its toll, continuing pressure in your ears, even without pain, are good reason to make an appointment with a health care provider.

 Here are some tips to prevent prolonged and/or painful airplane ear on future flights: